PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 #### UX Rule
 - When ASA Entity details is changed from Yes to No, system shows confirmation dialog.
 On confirmation, system remove the `Scope of Service`, `ASA Details` & `Portfolio Details`.
 - When ASA Entity is changed from No to Yes, system show confirmation dialog.
+- When entity has Trigger and user change the `ASA Entity` from No to Yes and select `Own` Service team, system will asks the Household team from entity dialog.
+  - For this, system shows proper warning message under the `Household team` section.
+- When entity has Triggers and user change the ASA Entity to No and not select any value of the Servive team, system restricted it and it shows proper warning message.

 #### UI Rule
 - [See confirmation dialog when ASA entity is changed from Yes to No](https://drive.google.com/file/d/16AJFjE04dv0FgE0wCSgJZSJ7eRL75TLk/view?usp=sharing)
 - [See confirmation dialog when ASA entity is changed from No to Yes](https://drive.google.com/file/d/1vm4fr_DhPS6ETRTKST91QIU5UoHkUgm8/view?usp=sharing)
+- Message when entity has Trigger and user not select any value of the Service team: `This entity has triggers.
+So you have to select any one option from the Service team`.
+- Message when entity has Trigger and asks the Household team: `This entity has triggers.
+So the Household team is mandatory`

 ## Service Team